Facebook-owned WhatsApp is working on two new features that might allow users to send images and videos in ‘best quality.

 There’s currently no word on when the feature may see an official release, and WABetaInfo’s report relates specifically to the Android beta app and not iOS, The Verge reported.

-But given the feature parity between WhatsApp’s apps, development on iOS is unlikely to be too far behind, it added.
+But given the feature parity between WhatsApp’s apps, it added that development on iOS is unlikely to be too far behind.

 Recently, a report said that WhatsApp might soon allow users to choose what video quality will be uploaded when they send someone a video.